inclusion-numerique/mediature/README.md

 ### AlwaysData

 This helps for DNS delegation (to configure domains, emails...).
+Configuration steps will be specified below for each service that needs specific DNS records.

 ### GitHub